-Our IKEA Crèches do not have nappy-changing facilities.
-If your child needs changing or has a toileting accident, you will be called back to the setting so that you can change your child.
+Retail Crèches: If your child needs changing or has a toileting accident, you will be called back to the setting so that you can change your child..

 Providing feedback to Tinies Daycare

-Tinies welcomes comments, both positive and negative, from those using our settings as it provides valuable information to helps us continually improve our service.
+Tinies Daycare are confident that individuals will be happy with the experience they receive when visiting our settings and we welcome all feedback as it provides valuable information to helps us continually improve our service.

-If you have queries or concerns or cause for complaint of any nature, please speak to the setting Manager in the first instance.
-If the matter is not resolved, please contact the Tinies Operations Manager (details below).
-Many concerns, both administrative or in terms of quality of service, can be dealt with or explained immediately.
+If you have queries or concerns or cause for complaint of any nature, please speak to the setting manager in the first instance.
+If the matter is not resolved, please contact the Tinies Daycare Operations Director.
+Many concerns, both administrative or in terms of quality of service, can be dealt with or explained immediately

-However the complaint is made, it is Tinies procedure to record the complaint and notify the you of any outcomes within 48 hours if possible, For complaints that need further investigation, we commit to responding within 28 days of having received the complaint.
+However, the complaint is made, it is Tinies Daycare procedure to record the complaint and notify the you of any outcomes within 48 hours if possible.
+For complaints that need further investigation, we commit to responding within 28 days of having received the complaint

 If the matter cannot be resolved by the Operations Manager, or if you prefer, complaints can be made directly to the local Regulatory Body:

 2 Arlington Square